Capitoul

-The capitouls, sometimes anglicized as capitols, were the chief magistrates of the commune of Toulouse, France, during the late Middle Ages and early Modern period.
+The capitouls, sometimes anglicized as capitols which is also the Occitan and Catalan word, were the chief magistrates of the commune of Toulouse, France, during the late Middle Ages and early Modern period.
 Their council and rule was known as the Capitoulate (capitoulat).
 They were suppressed in 1789 amid the French Revolution.

 Name

 The officials were originally known as consuls (consules) but were christened "capitouls" in 1295 as part of an effort to connect Toulouse with the greatness of such cities as Rome, Constantinople, and Jerusalem.

 Rival councils

 In addition to the Capitoulate, Toulouse housed the rival Parliament, General Council, Town Council, and Council of Sixteen.
 Each included the reigning capitouls, but only as associate or junior members.

-The Parliament of Toulouse (parlement de Toulouse) was established by King Charles VII in 1420 and put on a permanent basis in 1444.
+The Parlement of Toulouse (parlement de Toulouse) was established by King Charles VII in 1420 and put on a permanent basis in 1444.
 It was nominally restricted to the nobility, although positions could be purchased via an annual fee known as the paulette.
 Members (parlementaires) were exempt from gabelles, city property taxes, and tithes; exempt from billeting of troops; and exempt from any legal proceeding except those within the Parliament itself.
 It also served as a bastion of Catholicism and, after 1548, was charged with operating the town's chambre ardente, which persecuted Protestant "heretics".
 It also built up an influential body of lawyers (procureurs and advocats) around its operations.

 The General or Common Council (counseil général) was formed of a large body of notables, including representatives of the Catholic archdiocese, the major local chapters, and university, several lawyers, townsmen, and the present and former capitouls.
 In the 16th century, this made up almost eighty men but this changed over time: by the 17th century, the church and tradesmen had been almost removed from representation.
 Meanwhile, the Parliament went from having no representation in 1550 to eight members including the First President in 1556 to being forbidden to meet without the members of Parliament present in 1578.
 It was thenceforth usually directed by the First President of the Parliament.
 A remnant of the medieval commune's general assemblies, it was typically limited to ceremonial hearings and oversight of the capitulary election.
 It was restructured and given greater importance during the 1778 reform of Toulouse's civic government.

 The Town Council (counseil des bourgeoisie) was a smaller number of townsmen and capitouls who met more often to oversee the Capitoulate.

 The Council of Sixteen (counseil des seize) was formed of the present year's eight capitouls and the previous year's eight as well.
 It also met regularly in the 16th century.